-- 24. (3 points) Which of the following statements is not true about the UI toolkit described in the paper "Glyphs: Flyweight Objects for User Interfaces"? - a.
-Individual text characters are represented as components. - b.
+- 24. (3 points) Which of the following is not true about the UI toolkit described in the paper "Glyphs: Flyweight Objects for User Interfaces"? - a.
+Individual text characters are represented as components, rather than strokes. - b.
 Glyphs support automatic layout. - c.
-A glyph must store its screen position. - d.
+A glyph object must store its screen position. - d.
 Glyphs are components (as opposed to strokes or pixels).

-Ben Bitdiddle is designing an experiment comparing handwriting recognition with keyboard text entry.
+Ben Bitdiddle is designing an experiment.
+He wants to compare handwriting recognition with keyboard text entry.

 - 25. (3 points) The experiment will measure text entry speed and error rate.
 These measurements are:

 - a. independent variables

 - b. dependent variables

 - c. uncontrolled variables

 - 26. (3 points) The experiment uses a between-subjects design.
 This decision threatens:

 - a. internal validity

 - b. external validity

 - c. reliability

 - 27. (3 points) Handwriting recognition will be tested on a Tablet PC, while keyboard entry will be tested on a desktop PC.
-This decision threatens:

-- a. internal validity

-- b. external validity

-- c. reliability

-- 28. (3 points) For each trial of the experiment, users will enter the letters of the alphabet in order.
 This decision threatens:

 - a. internal validity

 - b. external validity

 - c. reliability